Executive assistant salary guide: what to pay your executive assistant (in 2022)

 • office management, including equipment upkeep, maintaining kitchen, stationery and office supplies

-• running errands and providing additional support to the management, as required
+• running errands and providing additional support to the leadership team, as required

 The administrative executive assistant salary tends to reflect the size of the organisation.
-A smaller company, with an EA supporting the managing director or owner, may earn a little less than $80-100k.
+A smaller company, with an EA supporting the managing director or owner, may earn a little less than $80-120k.
 Similarly, if the executive assistant has fewer than one or two years of experience or lacks qualifications, the salary may be reduced.
-In regional areas, the salary may also be lower than the $80-$100,000 bracket.
+In regional areas, the salary may also be lower.

-A business partner executive assistant is a higher grade of EA, providing senior strategic and top-level support to their executive.
-This executive assistant salary reflects the high level of support provided to the executive, including:
+A business partner executive assistant is a higher grade of EA, giving senior strategic and top-level support to their executive.
+Bringing a superior quality of conversations and contributions to the table, their salary bracket reflects the valuable support provided to the executive, including:

 • supporting the executive in the delivery of their KPIs

-• supporting the broader organisation in the achievement of company goals
+• helping the broader organisation achieve company goals

-• taking ownership of key areas of responsibility
+• taking full ownership of key areas of responsibility

-• managing projects and making decisions that allow the executive to focus on other core priorities
+• managing projects and making decisions to enable the executive to focus on other core priorities

 • providing top-level strategic insight and support for executive decision making